How All This Works....

 Along with the individual video files, we also send you (in most cases) a suggested cue sheet, with detailed instructions on how to time the various cues for a given show.
 While these cue sheets tend to work well for most theatres, you can modify the cues however you’d like.
 Delete some cues, repeat others, change the order, etc. Because the cues are each represented by an individual video file, you can play them however you’d like, in any order that works best for your production.

-As a default, we provide the video files in high-definition resolution (1920 x 1080), in .mp4 format (using an H.264 video codec).
-These files work well for most theatres, but some projection systems or software packages work better using different video formats.
+As a default, we provide the video files in high-definition resolution (1920 x 1080), in both .mp4 (using an H.264 video codec) and ProRes Proxy formats.
+These files work well for most theatres, but some projection systems or software packages work better using different video formats (Qlab and other Apple software prefers the ProRes Proxy files).
 We can almost always accommodate these special requests, so don’t hesitate to ask!

 Along with the digital content that we provide, you’ll also need the physical projection equipment, along with some kind of projection cueing software (to control when the projection cues are played).
 While we don’t rent either projectors or software, we are happy to help you through the process of finding a solution that works best for you.
 Read on if you need some assistance in setting up a projection system for the first time.